nefarius/ViGEm.Setup/ViGEm.Setup.CustomAction/README.md

 ### `InstallViGEmBusDevice`

 Creates a virtual device node ("fake" Hardware ID) for the driver to attach to.
-Then invokes driver installtion onto created device node.
+Then invokes driver installation onto created device node.
 The method distinguishes between Kernel Major Version 6 (Windows 7 to 8.1) and 10 (Windows 10) and automatically chooses the compatible `INF` file.
 This is required because the WHQL process will spit out different files for different OS versions which has to be taken into account during installation.

 ## Sources